Species Conservation

 Federally Threatened since 1992 and state Endangered in California (1992), Washington (2016), and Oregon (2021), the Marbled Murrelet is an seabird that nests almost exclusively in old-growth forests along the north Pacific coast of North America.
 Current survey efforts are limited to time-intensive human surveys; passive acoustic surveys offer a scalable alternative to understanding where this species persists on the landscape.
 In collaboration with Brian Dotters of Sierra Pacific Industries and Dr. Zach Peery of UW-Madison, we are developing an acoustic survey protocol that can meet or exceed current regulatory standards for murrelet surveys in determining occupancy and nesting status in stands of old-growth forest.
 This project is led by graduate student Rylie Strasbaugh.

-Wolf recolonization
+Gray Wolf recolonization of California

 In 1924, wolves were extirpated from California.
 In 2015, the first confirmed wolf returned to the state.
 As of 2022, according to the California Department of Fish & Wildlife, there were three wolf packs in the state.
 Information about wolf abundance and dispersal is a critical component to managing the potential conservation conflicts that can arise with the natural return of wolves.
 Their long-term future will depend in part on understanding pack size and distribution to facilitate co-existence with human communities.
 We are leveraging passive acoustic monitoring techniques to work with agency partners to support wolf management in California and beyond.